-The physical secret journey starts at the Palace of Woodstock, just north of Oxford.
-Blenheim palace which now occupies the site was built by the Duke of Marlborough in the 18th century on land given to him by a greatful king.
+The physical secret journey undertaken by the Prince. starts at the Palace of Woodstock, Woodstock is eight miles North West of Oxford.
+Blenheim palace, which now occupies the site was built by the Duke of Marlborough in the 18th century on land given to him by a greatful king.
 Blenheim is located to the south side of the lake.
 The old Palace of Woodstock could originally be clearly seen across the lake.

 The Famous TournamentThe occasion which starts our story was one of the most famous tournaments ever held, celebrating the birth of Thomas of Woodstock the thirteenth child of King Edward III and Queen Phillipa and the future duke of Gloucester .
 The joust at the tournament was won by Edward’s son and heir, the Black Prince, perhaps not surprising as he had been undefeated for several years.